flash-oss/allserver/README.md

 (aka routes, aka schema, aka handlers, aka functions, aka methods)

-These are you business logic functions.
+These are your business logic functions.
 They are exactly the same for all the network protocols out there.
 They wouldn't need to change if you suddenly need to move them to another (micro)service or expose via a GraphQL API.

 ```js
 const procedures = {